wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/wp-super-cache/readme.txt

 * Removed AddDefaultCharset .htaccess rule
 * Fixed problem with blogs in a folder and don't have a trailing slash
 * New scheduling of garbage collection
-* Added a "Delete cache" link to admin bar to delete cache of current page.
+* Added a "Delete cache" link to Toolbar to delete cache of current page.
 * Updated documentation
 * Sorry Digg, Stephen Fry power now!
 * Updated translations